-- 2) Take any 'unearned income' away from your maximum entitlement. - Unearned income includes income you are treated as having from savings over £6,000. - 1.
-To work this out, subtract £6,000 from your total savings.
+2) Take any 'unearned income' away from your maximum entitlement.

+- Unearned income includes income you are treated as having from savings over £6,000. - A. To work this out, subtract £6,000 from your total savings.
 Then divide that by 250.
 Then multiply that amount by 4.35.
-If you have savings less than £6,000, you don't have to calculate unearned income from savings. - Unearned income includes money from New Style Employment and Support Allowance, New Style Jobseeker's Allowance, Maternity Allowance and Carer's Allowance. - It doesn't include Child Benefit, Disability Living Allowance, Attendance Allowance or Personal Independence Payment. - It doesn't include statutory payments like Statutory Sick Pay or Statutory Maternity Pay. - 3) Take the amount you got when you had taken any unearned income away from your maximum entitlement.
+If you have savings less than £6,000, you don't have to calculate unearned income from savings. - Unearned income includes money from New Style Employment and Support Allowance, New Style Jobseeker's Allowance, Maternity Allowance, Carer's Allowance or Carer Support Payment. - It doesn't include Child Benefit, Scottish Child Payment, Disability Living Allowance, Child Disability Payment (Scotland) Attendance Allowance, Pension Age Disability Payment (Scotland), Personal Independence Payment or Adult Disability Payment (Scotland). - It doesn't include statutory payments like Statutory Sick Pay or Statutory Maternity Pay. - 3) Take the amount you got when you had taken any unearned income away from your maximum entitlement.
 Multiply this amount by 100 then divide it by 55. - 4) Add £2,500 to this figure. - 5) Add a work allowance if you're entitled to one: - a.
-If you have children or have limited capability for work, and you don't get help with housing costs, your work allowance will be £673. - b.
-If you have children or you have limited capability for work, and you get help with housing costs, your work allowance will be £404. - 6) Subtract this amount from the income you expect to receive in this assessment period. - 7) If this is a positive figure, then this amount will be treated as if you earned it in the next assessment period.
+If you have children or have limited capability for work, and you don't get help with housing costs, your work allowance will be £684. - b.
+If you have children or you have limited capability for work, and you get help with housing costs, your work allowance will be £411. - 6) Subtract this amount from the income you expect to receive in this assessment period. - 7) If this is a positive figure, then this amount will be treated as if you earned it in the next assessment period.
 To work out how this will affect your benefits in the next assessment period, use our Benefits Calculator and add this amount to the amount you actually expect to earn in the next assessment period when entering your income.